 For the purpose of this policy, the terms below have the following definitions:

 Advisor: An adviser is an individual of the Complainant’s or Respondent’s choosing, including an attorney, to provide support during the complaint process.
 More on the role and responsibility of an adviser can be found in the Title IX Grievance Procedure.

 Administrative Leave: Administrative leave is the process where the institution places an Employee on an interim work, supervision, leadership, or teaching suspension after the filing of a Formal Complaint against the Employee.

 Coercion: Coercion is verbal and/or physical conduct, including intimidation, unwanted contact, and express or implied threats of physical, emotional, or other harm, that would reasonably place an individual in fear of immediate harm and that is employed to compel someone to engage in sexual contact.

 Complainant: A Complainant is the individual(s) who is alleged to be the victim of behavior that could constitute Prohibited Conduct.
-A Complainant seeking to use the Sexual and Gender-based Misconduct Complaint Procedure associated with this policy must have been participating in or attempting to participate in an educational program, employment, or activity of Brown at the time in which the alleged prohibited conduct occurred.
+A Complainant seeking to use the Title IX Complaint Procedure associated with this policy must have been participating in or attempting to participate in an educational program, employment, or activity of Brown at the time in which the formal complaint is submitted.

 Consent: Consent is an affirmative and willing agreement to engage in specific forms of sexual contact with another person.
 Consent requires an outward demonstration, through mutually understandable words or actions, indicating that an individual has freely and affirmatively chosen to engage in sexual contact.
 Consent cannot be obtained through: (1) the use of coercion or force or (2) by taking advantage of the incapacitation of another individual.